 NServiceBus.Host.exe /install /scannedAssemblies:"NServiceBus.Core" /scannedAssemblies:"NServiceBus.Host" /scannedAssemblies:"My.Endpoint.Assembly"

-The host loads the assemblies by invoking
+The host loads the assemblies by invoking the

 Assembly. method.
-This approach ensures that the specified assembly and all its dependent assemblies will also be loaded.
+This approach ensures that the specified assembly and its dependent assemblies will also be loaded.

-/parameter, don't forget to include at least
+/parameter, be sure to include at least

 Specifies the names of services or groups which must start before this service, e.g.